sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **OEMs:** For more information about VBS hardware requirements, see [Virtualization Based Security (VBS) hardware requirements](OEM-VBS.md).

-## Windows 10S
+## Windows 10 S

 Windows 10 S is a specific configuration of Windows 10 Pro that offers a familiar, productive Windows experience that’s streamlined for security and performance.
 By exclusively using apps in the Windows Store and ensuring that you browse safely with Microsoft Edge, Windows 10 S keeps you running fast and secure day in and day out.
 The same technology that makes Windows 10 S secure also creates some differences when creating software images for Windows 10 devices.

-**OEMs:** For more information about Windows 10S, see [Windows 10S manufacturing overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-overview).
+**OEMs:** For more information about Windows 10 S, see [Windows 10 S manufacturing overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-10-s-overview).

 ## Windows Defender Application Guard